 A coronal mass ejection (CME) that erupted from the Sun on April 2nd was predicted to hit Earth two days later, but there have been no signs of it yet.
 It is possible it missed Earth, but we are still on the lookout for it.

-k.
+The Sun also did a 360 degree roll this week.
 Just kidding!
 Although it appears the Sun did a somersault, NASA's Solar Dynamics Observatory (SDO) actually did.
 Twice a year, the SDO spacecraft does a 360 degree roll about the spacecraft-Sun line; this maneuver allows scientists to identify optical distortions in solar images.
 It also enables them to determine if the Sun's sphere is changing over time as a result of the solar cycle.

 No comments: